 Ice cream or chips?

 Does gelato count?
-Mint chip or stracciatella gelato any day, any time and you’ll see a smile.
+Mint chip or stracciatella gelato any day, any time and you’ll see me smile.

 Water or Woods?